duriantaco/neutrix/docs/index.md

-# Spyn
+# neutrix

-Spyn is an easy to use (hopefully) state management library for React applications.
+neutrix is an easy to use (hopefully) state management library for React applications.
 It is a state management library for React that simplifies complex state updates and computations.
 It provides a centralized store with computed values that automatically track dependencies, making it easier to maintain consistent application state.

-## Why use Spyn?
+## Why use neutrix?

-Managing state in React applications can become complex, especially when dealing with derived data, async updates, and state persistence.
-Spyn solves these challenges by providing:
+Managing state in React applications can become complex, especially when dealing with derived data, async updates, and state persistence. neutrix solves these challenges by providing:

 * A centralized store with path-based state access
 * Computed values that track their own dependencies and update automatically